ckuhl/pts/README.md

 ## Getting started
-You'll need the PyYAML module installed, and then simply add the script to your script directory to use it wherever.
+You'll need the PyYAML module installed, and then simply add the script to your path to use it wherever.

 ## Usage
     $ test.py